 See a more in depth discussion about this topic in ‘HIV and the global context of infant’.

 - Wouldn’t it be nice to know the time frame and to see the research on this to see how effective time and temperature really are?
-Destroy is a strong word, but if it is true, wouldn’t HIV positive moms deserve to know?
+Destroy is a strong word, but if it is true, wouldn’t HIV positive lactating parents deserve to know?
 The transmission of HIV from an infected mother to her infant through continuous breast feeding is 5-8%.
 Combined with ARV treatment and specific storage guidelines, the risks would be drastically diminished.
 We contacted the CDC about this for a citation with no response to date unfortunately. [↩]